Federal Customer Service

 As a result, they may not be meeting customer needs or identifying improvements to address customer concerns.
 Here are some agency-specific examples:

 Social Security Administration (SSA): SSA's workload has grown with the aging of the baby boomer population; at the same time, many of its most experienced staff are expected to retire.
-The agency estimates that retirement and disability beneficiaries will increase by 29 percent between 2014 and 2025, while about one-third of its employees will retire by 2022.
+The agency estimates that retirement and disability beneficiaries will increase by 18 percent between 2017 and 2025, while over 21,000 of its more than 60,000 employees – about one-third – will retire by 2022.
 As a result, SSA faces significant customer service challenges.

 GAO-15-84: Published: Oct 24, 2014.
 Publicly Released: Oct 24, 2014.